davidhalford/DivPeek/README.md

 Roadmap
 -------
 - check in/out viewport from top too
-- option to only animate once, then keep in final state
+- option to only animate once, then keep in final state ([quick fix here](https://github.com/davidhalford/DivPeek/issues/3).)